Meenu-Bhati/SV-STR/README.md

 This repository contains multiple workflows and scripts pertaining to the identification and genotyping of Structural Variations (SVs) and Short Tandem Repeats (STRs) through the utilization of short-read sequencing data.
 Additionally, the repository includes scripts and workflows for e/s QTL discovery using SVs and STRs.

+Each folder contains information detailing every step for particluar category.